Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Echo State Networks

-Selecting an appropriate \(\lambda\) requires a principled tuning strategy.
-A straightforward approach is to evaluate candidate values and select the one yielding the best forecasting performance, i.e., a model achieving good fit with minimal complexity.
-Information criteria offer a systematic way to balance these goals.
+Selecting an appropriate \(\lambda\) requires a transparent and computationally feasible tuning strategy.
+In this study, information criteria are used as pragmatic selection rules for the ridge penalty within each fixed ESN configuration.
+Because the reservoir induces a nonlinear transformation of the original time series, these criteria should not be interpreted as exact likelihood-based model selection criteria for the full ESN process.
+Rather, they provide a consistent way to compare ridge readouts fitted to the same reservoir-state representation.
 Model complexity is measured through the effective degrees-of-freedom, defined via the trace of the ridge hat matrix \citep{Hastie2009}:

 Several hyperparameter search methods exist, but grid search and random search remain widely used \citep{Bergstra2012}.
 Grid search evaluates all points in a predefined grid, while random search samples values from a bounded domain, often uniformly. \citet{Bergstra2012} show that random search is typically more efficient, often finding equal or better models with far fewer evaluations.